 Genpak, a top North American manufacturer of food packaging solutions had a rebate program, but it was managed manually and not integrated with key AP systems.
 Accurate, timely reporting was a challenge, so was issuing timely payments.
 All that changed after they implemented Vendavo Rebate & Channel Manager.

-Vendavo Rebate & Channel Manager allows organizations to simplify the execution of complex agreements and power smarter rebate management.
+Vendavo Rebate & Channel Manager allows organizations to simplify the execution of complex agreements and power smarter rebate management solutions.
 It automates the entire rebate and channel process from deal creation to accruals, payment generation and end-to-end reporting and calculates and analyzes rebates and margins.

 Genpak has a long history of delivering quality solutions at the best price.
 They knew they needed to resconsider their rebate programs when they discovered the systems they were using to record revenue and trade spend were no longer providing accurate or consistent data.
 Due to the inaccurate and inconsistent data, theystruggled to consistently make rebate payments on time.
 They decided to modernize their technology stack.